 - Complete our new patient paperwork before your visit

-Emergency Wound Care: If you have a wound emergency outside of office hours, seek immediate medical attention at your nearest emergency room.
-For urgent but non-emergency wound concerns, call our office for guidance on next steps.
+Emergency Care: If you have an emergency outside of office hours, seek immediate medical attention at your nearest emergency room.
+For urgent but non-emergency concerns, call our office for guidance on next steps.